 Countering this argument is the fortunes of BMW and Renault during 2009.
 Robert Kubica was famously unhappy at the team stopping development of their 2008 car to focus on 2009.
 Renault meanwhile had no championship to consider in 2008 and unlike other teams were able to significantly improve their engine over the winter.
 Despite this, both teams had hugely disappointing campaigns, slipping to the back of the midfield.

-Although we can’t say that KERS was responsible for these failures, it’s unlikely to be a coincidence that every team that ran KERS during 2009 finished lower in the championship than it had the previous year (all 4 of them also started the seasons with an identical driver lineup to 2008).
+We can’t say that KERS was responsible for these failures.
+However, it’s unlikely to be a coincidence that every team that ran KERS during 2009 finished lower in the championship than it had the previous year.
+All 4 teams also started the seasons with an identical driver lineup to 2008.

 This fact highlights how finely balanced the line was between KERS being an asset and a liability.
 Overall it felt like BMW were in denial of how ineffective their KERS system was, having supported the concept so obviously before the start of the season.
 Perhaps there were also political pressures at hand, particularly with the parent company suddenly turning their back on the sport.

-Having one driver with KERS and another without does allow at least us to have a direct comparison between the two.
+Having one driver with KERS and another without does allow a direct comparison between the two.
 Unfortunately we only have three races where they had distinct cars, which makes any conclusions tentative.
-However, the data seems to indicate that KERS was not providing a noticeable benefit to Heidfeld: His average deficit to Kubica was larger when he had the (supposed) benefit of KERS!
+However, the data seems to indicate that KERS was not providing a noticeable benefit to Heidfeld.
+His average deficit to Kubica was larger when he had the (supposed) benefit of KERS!

 Ultimately they decided that a more tightly packaged aero system outweighed any benefits of KERS.
 A case could be made that their results began to improve after this point.
-However, not only were there several races between BMW ditching KERS and the team becoming regular points scorers, but their rise up the grid was far less impressive than that enjoyed by McLaren, who maintained KERS until the season’s end.
+However, the evidence does not directly support this.
+Firstly there several races between BMW ditching KERS and the team becoming regular points scorers.
+Secondly their rise up the grid was far less impressive than McLaren’s, who maintained KERS until the season’s end.

-In a similar vein to BMW, Renault also seemed reluctant to formally reject KERS after they stopped using it and even reintroduced it after several months for the long straights at Monza.
-Even then, Alonso suggested that the system provided no benefit regarding lap time and was exclusively used as a strategic device for the start.
+In a similar vein to BMW, Renault also seemed reluctant to formally reject KERS after they stopped using it.
+They even reintroduced it after several months for the long straights at Monza.
+Despite this Alonso suggested that the system provided no lap time benefit and was exclusively used as a strategic device for the start.

 Toyota and Williams: Non-KERS users

 In the late 2000s, Toyota were strongly associated with hybrid technology, both commercially and within other forms of motorsport.
-As such, they might have been considered an ideal candidate to prosper with KERS.
+As such, they were an ideal candidate to prosper with KERS.
 Whilst they did begin development of a system, they never appeared to seriously consider using it at any event.
-It’s been suggested that their experience with hybrid cars actually hurt them, as they refused to push the boundaries of the technology for fear of missteping, which could negatively affect their commercial sales.
-(This kind of conservative attitude is a major reason why the team never succeeded in F1, but that’s a story for another time.)
+It’s been suggested that their experience with hybrid cars actually hurt them!
+This is because they refused to push the boundaries of the technology for fear of missteping, which could negatively affect their commercial sales.
+(As a side note, this kind of conservative attitude is a major reason why they never succeeded in F1.)

-Williams were the only team to fully develop a flywheel system as opposed to an electrical battery, as well as the only non customer engine to develop their own system.
-Similar to Toyota, Williams confirmed they wouldn’t use KERS at the season opener, and talk of potential midseason introduction came to nothing.
+Williams were the only team to fully develop a flywheel system as opposed to an electrical battery.
+They were also the only non customer engine to develop their own system.
+Similar to Toyota, Williams confirmed they wouldn’t use KERS at the season opener, and talk of a potential midseason introduction came to nothing.
 Unfortunately this denied us the opportunity to see the a flywheel design in F1.

 Toro Rosso and Force India: Non-KERS developers

-It’s possible that these three customer teams wished to maintain a more simple but focused program, or that the benefits of full integration between the engine, KERS and chassis afforded by manufacturers meant that it was less worthwhile for the customer teams than their manufacturer counter parts.
+It’s possible that these three customer teams wished to maintain a more simple but focused program.
+Alternatively, perhaps the benefits of full integration between the engine, KERS and chassis afforded by manufacturers meant that it was less worthwhile for the customer teams.
 One final point to note, is that the results of these 3 teams over the season showed no pattern.
-Whilst Toro Rosso had a disastrous campaign, Force India were genuinely competitive on some circuits and Red Bull were championship contenders.
-This further underlines that KERS was not the most important factor in a team’s success over the season.
+Toro Rosso had a disastrous campaign.
+Force India were genuinely competitive on some circuits.
+Red Bull were championship contenders.
+This contrast further underlines that KERS was not the most important factor in a team’s success over the season.